-- 2.1.1 Products that meet all of the following conditions are eligible for ENERGY STAR certification, with the exception of products listed in Section 2.2: - i. meet the definition of a Storage Product provided in Section 1 of this document; - ii. are comprised of one or more SKUs and be able to be purchased in a single order from a storage product vendor; - iii. are characterized within the Online 2, 3, or 4 Storage Taxonomy categories2 with the following additional criteria; - a) contain a controller with advanced data recovery capability - b) support Block I/O storage functions either entirely or as an additional capability; and - c) implement scale-up or scale-out storage.
+- 2.1.1 Products that meet all of the following conditions are eligible for ENERGY STAR certification, with the exception of products listed in Section 2.2: - i. meet the definition of a Storage Product provided in Section 1 of this document; - ii. are comprised of one or more SKUs and be able to be purchased in a single order from a storage product vendor; - iii. are characterized within the Online 2, 3, or 4 Storage Taxonomy categories with the following additional criteria; - a) contain a controller with advanced data recovery capability - b) support Block I/O and/or File I/O storage functions; and c) implement scale-up or scale-out storage.

-2 As defined in the "SNIA Emerald[TM] Power Efficiency Measurement Specification", Version 2.0.2.
+&lt;sup>2 As defined in the "SNIA EmeraldTM Power Efficiency Measurement Specification", Version 3.0.2.